irias/bolong/README.md

 Each backup is made of two files:

 1. Data file, containing the contents of all files stored in this backup.
-2. Index file, listing all files and meta information in this backup (file name, regular/directory, permissions, mtime, and offset into data file (we don't currently store owner/group).
+2. Index file, listing all files and meta information in this backup (file name, regular/directory, permissions, mtime, and offset into data file (bolong doesn't currently store owner/group).
 An incremental backup lists all files that would be restored for a restore operation, not only the modified files.

 Each file starts with a 32 byte salt.
 Followed by data in the DARE format (Data at Rest, see https://github.com/minio/sio).

 Backups, and the file names are named after the time they were initiated (in UTC).
 A backup name has the form YYYYMMDD-hhmmdd.
-The file names have ".data" and either ".index.full" or ".index.incr" appended.
+The file names have ".data" and either ".index1.full" or ".index1.incr" appended.

 # License